We figured you might.

 Each appliance has three (3) Key Custodians (KCs) who generate unique 2048-bit RSA keys during installation.
-To activate the TPM, each KC must digitally sign a nonce and send it to the Tellaro, which verifies the signature and then sets their part of the PIN to activate the TPM.
-Once all three KCs have set their Personal Identification Numbers (PINs), the TPM is activated and the Tellaro is ready for use.
+To activate the TPM, each KC must digitally sign a nonce and send it to the Tellaro, which verifies the signature and then sets their part of the Personal Identification Number (PIN) to activate the TPM.
+Once all three KCs have set their PINs, the TPM is activated and the Tellaro is ready for use.
 Without the KC PINs, the TPM cannot be activated.
 Since no KC secret is stored on the appliance, the theft of the Tellaro appliance is useless — everything is encrypted on the box and the Master Key (the SRK) is inside the cryptographic hardware module.

 The KCs do not need to be physically present with the appliance to activate the TPM each time the machine is rebooted.
 A VPN session to the appliance is sufficient.
 A tool used by KCs and provided with the appliance will communicate securely over SSL with the Tellaro to authenticate them and set their PINs to activate the TPM.